Eshani-R-Sawant/Document-classification-in-sports-or-politics/README.md

-# 📰 BBC News Classifier: Sport vs. Politics
+# 📰 Document Classifier: Sport vs. Politics
 ### A Machine Learning & NLP Pipeline

 This project is a comprehensive implementation of a text classification system designed to categorize BBC news articles into **Sport** or **Politics**.
 To demonstrate a deep understanding of the mathematical foundations of AI, the entire pipeline—from **feature extraction** to **machine learning models**—was built manually without standard libraries..